Table of Contents

 Relay current setting = 150% of 5 A = 1.5 × 5 A = 7.5 A

-The operating time from the given table at PSM of 10 is 2.8 s.
+From the table above, at a PSM of 10, the operating time is 2.8 s.
 This time is for TMS = 1.

 FAQ’s